Guinness Family Park & Dublin Bay Beach Tour

 St Anne's Farmers Market

 Also on a Saturday morning (see why I suggest coming on a Saturday) is the Farmers Market.
-I buy all my groceries here direct from the organic farms.
 Come hungry, order your food and sit down on the grass with Dubliners.

 The Red Stables